BMC-CS-113/BMC-CS-113.github.io/labs/Lab02.md

 ## 3. Strings

-In class we saw how to use Math methods.
 Now we will look at a few `String` methods.

 If we have a `String`, we can determine the following information: